migramirez2/Harmony-ONE/progress/soph-neou.md

+**2023-12-25 Mon** (edited Friday Dec 22 as I will be OOO Dec 23 to Jan 7):

+Jumped into action during my holiday to contribute to resolving the Staking Logic Vulnerability Incident.
+The Mainnet Hard Fork v2023.3.0 took place on Sunday, the 17th, with exceptional assistance from the validator community.
+However, a transaction hash bug surfaced as we tried to conceal the fix, leading us to release v2023.4.2 and support various partners, including thegraph, layerzero, chainstack, synapse, and SimplyVC.

+Simultaneously, Binance.com encountered issues, leading to the suspension of withdrawals due to a surge in transactions hitting the 64-transaction limit per account in the pending transaction pool.
+We collaborated to analyze and resolve the problem, and withdrawals resumed on 12-22-2023 at 01:29 UTC, following an outage that began on 12/19/2023, 21:47 UTC.

+Additionally, I received reports of five more drained wallets related to the use of Harmony's deprecated extension.
+One of them belongs to a validator who still has a portion of their funds staked.
+I assisted him in running a custom script to programmatically transfer the undelegated funds.

+---
 **2023-12-11 Mon** (edited Friday Dec 8 as I will be OOO Dec 11 to Dec 18):

 November cloud costs are down to $12.88k from $14.91k.
 The decrease in costs is a result of various measures undertaken by the devops team, including cleaning up the S3 storage space, terminating, downgrading, and migrating instances (RDS/EC2) to other cloud providers, and optimizing our mainnet node architecture.